 section 7.5 companion and outline

-This page contains companion resources and an outline for section 7.5 of the book An Introduction to Real-Time Computing for Mechanical Engineers, and it therefore lacks most of section 7.5’s contents.
+This page contains companion resources and an outline for section 7.5 of the book RTC for MEs, and it therefore lacks most of section 7.5’s contents.
 While some sections of the book are fully available on this site, many are not.
-Please consider purchasing a copy from the MIT Press.
+Please consider purchasing a copy from MIT Press.

 Digital velocity control of DC motors